rburchell/go-sonos/README.md

 # Credits

 Forked from https://github.com/szatmary/sonos so all credit goes to them.
+There are few changes have been made mostly around the structure of the generated code.

 # Services